evidenceprime/html-docx-js/README.md

 language.
 After Word opens such file, it converts the external content to Word Processing ML (this is how the markup language of DOCX files is called) and replaces the reference.

-Altchunks were not supported by Microsoft Word for Mac 2008 and are not supported by LibreOffice.
+Altchunks were not supported by Microsoft Word for Mac 2008 and are not supported by LibreOffice and Google Docs.

 Compatibility
 -------------